skeoop/skeoop.github.io/git/intro-github.md

 Using Git on your local computer is a good habit, but...

-* What if the hard disk on your computer fails?
+* What if your hard disk fails?
-* What if want to share a project with someone else?
+* How can your share a project with someone else?

-you also need a **remote** copy of your project -- along with the project history and an easy way to update the remote copy.
+You also need a **remote** copy of your project that you can easily update.

-Git supports use of **remote** repositories.
+Git supports **remote** repositories.
 [Github](https://github.com) and [Bitbucket](https://bitbucket.org) are 2 well known project hosting sites for git.
 Both places let you store projects for free.

-Using a git hosting site (such as Github) you can:
+Using a **remote** git hosting site (such as Github) you can:

 * synchronize your local repository with the remote.
-Only the changes are uploaded/downloaded, so its efficient and fast.
+Only the changes are updated, so its efficient and fast.
 * create a new local copy from the remote
-* view project activity, updates, and compare version of files in a browser
+* view project activity, updates, and compare changes to files
 * give read-only or read-write access to other people
 * create a professional looking web site for your project (*Github pages*, which are shown on github.io)

 ### Two Ways to Use Github

-How you **start** a project with Github has 2 cases:
+There are 2 ways to start a project with Github.
+The choice depends on these cases:

 **Case 1**: You already have code on your computer; you want to copy it to Github.
-**Case 2**: A project exists on Github; you want to copy it to your computer.
+**Case 2**: A project already exists on Github; you want to copy it to your computer.

 The only thing that differs is how you create your local project repository and connect it with Github.
-After that, your normal workflow is the same in both cases.
+After that, the normal workflow is the same in both cases.

 ### Case 1: You already have code on your computer.
 Copy it to Github.